GuiMarion/MultimodelEmbedding/README.md

 #### Running WaveToMidi.py

-This program makes automatic transcription from a wave file to a midi one.
+This program makes automatic transcription from a wave file to a midi one, one can find examples on WaveToMidiExamples/
 ```shell
 Usage: Python3 WaveToMidi.py <folder for model> <file to convert>
 ```

-### Docs
+### Documentation

-All function and class are commented following the standart numpydoc, so one can generate a proper doc for official release.
+All function and class are commented following the standart numpydoc, so one can generate a proper documentation for official release.

 ## Authors